real1900/jitsi_meet_plugin/README.md

 ## Support for WEB

-To use this code i your project:
+To use this code in your project:

 1. Clone this repo in a location near of your project.